carbon-io/carbond/docs/guide/collections.rst

 Collection Operation Handlers
 -----------------------------

-The code snippets in the following sections come from the ``mem-col`` project in the ``carbond``\ 's ``code-frags`` directory.
+The code snippets in the following sections come from the ``cache-col`` project in the ``carbond``\ 's ``code-frags`` directory.
 The "collection" in this case is simply an in memory object that maps IDs to objects in the collection.